Roles and Responsibilities Policy Home

-The Roles and Responsibilities Policy identifies specific roles and responsibilities for protecting UC IT resources and information.
+UC Berkeley’s Roles and Responsibilities Policy identifies specific roles and responsibilities for protecting UC IT resources and information.
 It brings together responsibilities from a variety of UC Berkeley and University of California Policies so everything is in one place.
-You can read the full Policy here:

 Who Is Affected by the Policy

-Everyone has a role -- maybe more than one! -- based on your relationship with the university.
+Everyone has a role -- maybe even more than one -- based on your relationship with the university.
 Responsibilities range from protecting one's own passphrase to managing security controls for a large system, an entire Unit, or even the Campus.

 Who Administers the Policy

-UC Berkeley’s Roles and Responsibilities Policy is issued under the authority of the Associate Vice Chancellor for Information Technology and Chief Information Officer.
-Questions about the Policy may be directed to: firstname.lastname@example.org
+UC Berkeley’s Roles and Responsibilities Policy (Full title: Roles and Responsibilities for the Protection of University Institutional Information and IT Resources) is issued under the authority of the Associate Vice Chancellor for Information Technology and Chief Information Officer.
+Questions about the Policy may be directed to the Information Security Office: email@example.com.

 - Keep your devices and applications patched and up to date